alastairlundy/DotPrimitives/README.md

 Thanks to the following projects for their great work:

 * Polyfill for simplifying .NET Standard 2.0 & 2.1 support
-* Microsoft's [System.ComponentModel.Annotations](https://www.nuget.org/packages/System.ComponentModel.Annotations) package for .NET Standard - This is used to enable .NET Standard 2.0 and 2.1 support on Resyslib's attributes.
+* Microsoft's [System.ComponentModel.Annotations](https://www.nuget.org/packages/System.ComponentModel.Annotations) package for .NET Standard - This is used to enable .NET Standard 2.0 and 2.1 support on AlastairLundy.Primitives's attributes.
 * Microsoft's [Microsoft.Bcl.HashCode](https://github.com/dotnet/maintenance-packages) for providing a backport of the HashCode class and static methods to .NET Standard 2.0